Message about use of cookies

 Hilgay Gas Works

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It was a small country house gasworks in the late 1800s and early 1900s.

 An investigation was undertaken using documents about the site and a site visit.
 We took samples of soil and sent them for laboratory analysis.
 The investigation showed that there isn’t a significant risk to human health and the land is not contaminated land.